nagvbt/nagvbt.github.io/blog/2017-08-29-angular-vs-react-which-one-you-use.md

 ### Conclusion

 Best way to conclude between Angular 4 and React is to develop an PoCs with the cross cutting key features of the project like Translation, Theming, Accessibility, Form factors.
 I am slightly biased on the Angular 4 first latter having hands on React it own my heart.
-But if you have a team already working with AngularJS and has experience with Java/C#/C++ sticking with Angular 4 makes more weightage.
+But if you have a team already working with AngularJS and has experience with Java/C#/C++ sticking with Angular 4 makes more weight age.